Venture capitalists, startups hope to hit Sin City jackpot

 The world's technology showcase has long been a vibrant meeting place for industry executives, consultants, fund managers, analysts and bloggers.
 But in the past five years, entrepreneurs, and the venture capitalists they depend on have joined the club.

-Another deal that Morgan was able to broker at a CES show was with Best Buy (BBY.N).
+Another deal that Morgan was able to broker at a CES show was with Best Buy.

 CES has become a mandatory event on the calendar for VCs lured by the promise of connecting fledgling startups with the tech world's biggest companies.
-Although Apple (AAPL.O), the industry's largest company, did not have a exhibit at CES, a source familiar with the company's plans said more that 250 Apple employees registered for the week-long convention.
+Although Apple, the industry's largest company, did not have a exhibit at CES, a source familiar with the company's plans said more than 250 Apple employees registered for the week-long convention.

 The industry trade group behind CES does not break out how many of the 4,000 investors who attend the show are VCs.
 Besides the Foundry Group party, about 170 members of the National Venture Capital Association showed up at a swanky party at the nightclub TAO, while another lavish dinner was put on by Silicon Valley-based Scale Ventures, the people who backed Box.net, an Internet-based content storage company.